Back To Articles

 When you feel grounded and regulated internally, connecting with others becomes easier.

-6. Use Technology to Deepen Connection - Not Just Scroll
+6. Use Technology to Deepen Connections - Not Just Scroll

 Social media scrolling can increase loneliness because it often highlights what you don't have.